Best Of17 min read

 Fidelity

-Fidelity Go is the robo-advisor arm of the legendary Fidelity Investments, and its pricing model is genuinely disruptive: completely free for accounts under $25,000.
+Fidelity Go is Fidelity's robo-advisor offering, and its pricing is genuinely disruptive: completely free for accounts under $25,000.
 No management fee, no fund expense ratios (Fidelity uses its own zero-fee Flex mutual funds).
-For someone just starting out, the math is hard to argue with.
+For someone just starting, the math is pretty straightforward.

-Above $25,000, Fidelity Go charges 0.35%/year — higher than Betterment or Wealthfront.
-But you also get unlimited 1-on-1 coaching calls with a human advisor at that tier, which adds real value.
-The platform itself is clean and simple.
-It won't overwhelm you with options, which is either a feature or a bug depending on how much control you want.
+Once you hit $25,000, Fidelity Go charges 0.35%/year — higher than Betterment or Wealthfront.
+But you also get unlimited calls with a human advisor, which adds some real value.
+The platform itself is streamlined and simple.
+It won't bombard you with options, which is either a strength or a weakness depending on how much control you want.

 Key Features: